ouertani/ouertanitee/README.md

 This is  a basic implementation of iteratee using jdk8.

-Due to non monadic java future support some features are not complete, but it's the first version.
+Some features are not full complete, but it's the first version.
 #Usage

 - Implement an Iteratee